 - Are men and women treated equally?

-Cause-Effect Essay Topics for High School
+Cause-and-Effect Essay Topics for High School

 A cause-and-effect essay is a type of argumentative essay.
 Your goal is to show how one specific thing directly influences another specific thing.
 You’ll likely need to do some research to make your point.
 Here are some ideas for cause-and-effect essays.
+(Get a big list of 100 cause-and-effect essay topics here.)

 - Humans are causing accelerated climate change.